Goto - Tutorials

 Social Media, the best FREE Marketing Tool there is.

-Do include Twitter, Facebook - Provide great copy, (text writeup) about your app - include a link(url) to your Google Play App Page or Developer Page in your Social Profile.
+Do include Twitter, Facebook - Provide great copy, (text writeup) about your app - include a link(url) to your Google Play App Page and or Developer Page in your Social Profile; or just include your app apk link.

 When Posting; in your Link, use text - keywords relevant to your Apps' Topic, Theme.